In April 2025, LINE soft-banned my account with no warning and no explanation. Here’s what happened and where things stand.

 The Initial Ban

 On April 29th, 2025, I was suddenly greeted with an error message when trying to access my LINE account: “Authentication is temporarily restricted.
 Please try again after 60 days. [x3еA5_64].”
-No warning, no explanation, just an instant lockout from a service that had become integral to both my personal and professional life.
+No warning, no explanation, just an instant lockout from a service I routinely use for work communication.

 Finding LINE’s official support channels proved to be a challenge in itself—the company seems to deliberately obscure how users can contact them for help.
 After considerable searching, I finally managed to reach their customer support, only to receive a frustratingly generic response (translated from the original Japanese):